 Sarah Vowell, New York Times’ bestselling author of Lafayette in the Somewhat United States will speak with Tara Anderson of Louisville Public Media about Lafayette and his connections to American Independence.

 Conversation tickets: $45.00 and $40.00 for students

 Conversation tickets include a copy of Lafayette in the Somewhat United States and a beverage ticket.
-Limited book signing opportunities will take place during this evening and will be announced closer to the event.
+Sarah Vowell will sign books from 5:00 pm – 5:30 pm.
 The conversation is ticketed separately from the Grand Dinner.